AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

     ![Select site template](assets/create-site/select-site-template.png)

 1. Under **Site Details** > **Site title** enter `WKND Site`.

+    In a real-world implementation "WKND Site" would be replaced by the brand name of your company or organization.
+In this tutorial, we are simulating the creation of a site for a ficticious lifestyle brand "WKND".

 1. Under **Site name** enter `wknd`.

     ![Site Template details](assets/create-site/site-template-details.png)

     >[!NOTE]
     >
     > If using a shared AEM environment, append a unique identifier to the **Site Name**.
-For example `wknd-johndoe`.
+For example `wknd-site-johndoe`.
 This will ensure that multiple users can complete the same tutorial, without any collisions.

 1. Click **Create** to generate the Site.
 Click **Done** in the **Success** dialog when AEM has finished creating the web site.